swiftlettech/smart-sweeper/README.md

 KNOWN ISSUES
 ---------------
-* electron-store error: "EPERM operation not permitted" randomly occurs on Windows when reading a config file.
+* electron-store error: "EPERM operation not permitted" sometimes occurs on Windows when reading a config file.
 SmartSweeper will exit when it does.

 Other software used